 If someone fails to make timely car payments, they may face repossession.
 The company ordering a repossession does not need a court order to do this.
 But they have to do it legally.
-Definitions of auto loan contracts usually state the financing company has the right to take their car back, auctioning it off to help settle the debt, leaving the consumer with no transportation.
+State by state the rules vary.
+Definitions of auto loan contracts usually say the financing company has the right to take their car back, auctioning it off to help settle the debt, leaving the consumer with no transportation.
 This action is on the rise.
 Recent statistics estimate over 2 million consumers annually will undergo an auto repossession.

 But could some be wrongful repossessions?… Certainly.